Indian shares pause rally as some banks, Reliance fall after run-up

-Both the NSE Nifty 50 index (.NSEI) and the S&P BSE Sensex (.BSESN) swung between gains and losses in morning trade, after gaining roughly 3% each in the first two days of the week.
+Both the NSE Nifty 50 index and the S&P BSE Sensex swung between gains and losses in morning trade, after gaining roughly 3% each in the first two days of the week.

 Asian shares dipped following a weak close on Wall Street because of uncertainties over inflation.